codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

-## Monitor deployments for selected application
+## Monitor deployments for selected GitOps application
 Monitor an ongoing deployment for the selected application, and review its historical deployments.
 The Timeline tab displays the history of deployments for the selected application, sorted by the most recent deployment (default), labeled **Current Version** at the top.